B1nus/wezy/README.md

 ```
 Here we're using the enum `io_error` to define a few errors which can occur for some operation.
 When you come across a variable of the type `io_error` you can be sure it's one of the variants `file_not_found`, `not_permitted` or `out_of_memory`.
 # Optionals and Errors
-`?` and `!` are ways to augment types for the possibility of having another
-Hmmm...
+`?` and `!` are ways to augment types. `?type` makes the type nullable, meaning that it can be of value `null`.
+The `!` operator means that the type can be an error, writing an error, the error enum is written to the left of the bang `error!type`, but the error type can also be left out in order to catch any type of error.
 # Lsp
 Remember what you dislike about zls.
 # Compiler